Rule Book for Christian Bible Quizzing (CBQ)

 A quiz’s material contains, in part, Scripture references and associated verse content from a set of Bible translations.
 Translations must be word-for-word or thought-for-thought translations; paraphrased publications are not translations.
 Any verse that does not exist as standard, non-footnote content across all included translations is excluded from the material.

 Materials may separate the Scripture references and associated verse content into multiple sets, each with a reference range.
 For example, “Romans 1-4; James” is a single reference range.
 These reference ranges may have different weights, noted as positive integers, representing the probability of verse content selection from each range in quizzes.
-For example, “Romans 1-4; James (1) Romans 5-8 (1)” contains 2 ranges, each with a 50% probability of selection.
+For example, “Romans 1-4; James (1) Romans 5-8 (3)” contains 2 ranges, the first with a 25% probability of selection and the second with a 75% probability of selection.
 Including all ranges, weights, and translations results in a complete material description.
-For example, “Romans 1-4; James (1) Romans 5-8 (1) ESV NASB NIV” is a material description.
+For example, “Romans 1-4; James (1) Romans 5-8 (3) ESV NASB NIV” is a material description.

 1.2.
 Words and Thesaurus